-Caregiver Support and Education
+Caregiver Support Program

 Do you frequently help an older loved-one with housekeeping, grocery shopping, errands, meal preparation, transportation, paperwork, or personal care (bathing, getting dressed)?
-If so, you are one of more than 50 million Americans who provide care for a chronically ill, disabled or aged family member or friend.
+If so, you are one of more than 65 million Americans who provide care for a chronically ill, disabled or aged family member or friend.

 Many caregivers do not identify themselves as such.
 They tend to see themselves as just doing what they are supposed to do as a spouse or child.
 However, they are more inclined to seek help and become more skilled if they identify themselves as a caregiver.

 Council on Aging's Caregiver Support Program can help.
 The program provides one-on-one support for family or volunteer caregivers.

 To quality, the caregiver or care recipient must be at least 60 years old and live in Butler, Clermont, Clinton, Hamilton or Warren counties.

 COA's Caregiver Support Program is tailored to meet individual needs.
 The program is for: